allegroai/clearml/docs/trains_examples.md

 The examples are described below, including a link for the source code and expected results for each run.
+* For each example, only two lines of TRAINS integration code, were added

+        from trains import Task
+        task = Task.init(project_name=”examples”, task_name=”description”)

 ## Viewing experiment results